m4nh/ariadne/README.md

 ```

 At the beginning, the script displays the image, then with the ```spacebar``` you can launch the superpixels segmentaion.
 Hence,
-with the mouse click on two random cable terminals and press ```spacebar``` again to start the iterative segmentation procedure.
+click with mouse on two random cable terminals and press ```spacebar``` again to start the iterative segmentation procedure.